nayan457-bit/Ecommerce-Follow-Along/README.md

 Designed the component to be reusable across different sections of the application.
 Ensured scalability by making it adaptable to different datasets.

+Milestone 7: User Authentication - Login Endpoint Overview
+In this milestone, we will implement the Login Endpoint, which allows users to log in using their credentials.
+This involves retrieving the user from the database and validating the provided password.

+Steps
+1. Create Login Endpoint
+Accept user credentials:
+Email/Username
+Password
+Retrieve the corresponding user from the database based on the provided email/username.
+2. Validate Password
+Use bcrypt to hash the entered password.
+Compare the hashed password with the stored hashed password for authentication.